 - difficulty swallowing

-- sore or swollen glands in the neck or jaw area
+- sore or swollen lymph nodes in the neck or jaw area

 - swollen red tonsils

 - coughing, sneezing, and a runny nose

 Sore throats can affect any age group, but they are most common among children aged